 This report summarizes legislation of interest to the banking industry passed during the 2022 Session and 2022 Special Session I of the Virginia General Assembly and signed into law by the Governor.
-Please note that at this time, the General Assembly remains in Special Session and the budget has not yet been signed by the Governor.
-An updated Counsel's Report will be sent if the final budget language alters any of the statues included herein.
 All legislation will become effective July 1, 2022, unless otherwise noted.
 The report is divided into six sections by subject matter: